4W4I5/Semester-4-Notes/CLC/CLC 9 Mar, 2023.md

 ### AWS Site-To-Site VPN
 - Route using Virtual Gateway (vgw-id)
-- Allows to connect the private subnet to say a data center off site using a VPN connection
+- Allows to connect the private subnet to say a data center off site using a VPN connection over the internet
+- generally used as a backup connection to AWS Direct Connect
 ### AWS Direct Connect
-- Amazon buys infrastructure to provide direct connections
+- Amazon buys infrastructure to provide direct connections.
+Bypasses the internet entirely
-- Same as site-to-site VPN
+- Same as site-to-site VPN however due to infrastructure costs, its costs more than the site to site VPN
+- Requires more setup time
+- Used for large-scale data transfer, high-volume workloads and applicatins that require low latency and bandwidth
+### AWS Transit Gateway
+-